Magic vs. Mavericks odds, prediction, spread, time: 2026 NBA picks for Thursday, March 5 from proven model

 SportsLine's model reveals its Dallas Mavericks vs. Orlando Magic predictions and Thursday NBA picks

 A cross-conference matchup helps get the Thursday NBA schedule underway when the Dallas Mavericks travel to take on the Orlando Magic.
 Dallas is 21-40 on the season and has dropped four straight.
 Orlando, meanwhile, is 32-28 and currently holds the No. 7 spot in the East.
-Star rookie Cooper Flagg (foot) is questionable for the Mavs, while the Magic list Anthony Black (quad) and Wendell Carter Jr. (ankle) as questionable, with Franz Wagner (ankle) out.
+Star rookie Cooper Flagg (foot) is questionable for the Mavs, while the Magic list Anthony Black (quad), Jonathan Isaac (knee) and Wendell Carter Jr. (ankle) as questionable, with Franz Wagner (ankle) out.

 Tipoff from the Kia Center in Orlando is set for 7 p.m.
 ET.
-Orlando is an 8.5-point favorites in the latest Magic vs. Mavericks odds from.
-DraftKings Sportsbook, while the over/under for total points scored is 228.5.
+Orlando is a 7.5-point favorites in the latest Magic vs. Mavericks odds from.
+DraftKings Sportsbook, while the over/under for total points scored is 229.5.
 Before making any Mavericks vs. Magic picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: